 Campus jobs are great options for college students, especially for those who have work study awards.
 They’re often conveniently located, pay better than jobs available to high school students, offer better personal and professional connections, and align better with future career goals.

 If you work 15 hours/week at $10/hr for two 20-week semesters, you’d make $6,000 per year.
 You could obviously make way more than that if you work during summers or long breaks.
-For more information, check out or guide to on-campus jobs (coming soon).
+For more information, check out our guide to on-campus jobs.

 Decrease Your Expenses